 This article also includes some tips for prepping ahead of time that make this recipe easy to whip up for a large group of people without spending hours in the kitchen.
 There are also a couple of tweaks you can make to ensure the recipe is Whole30- and Paleo-approved.

-St. Patrick’s Day has come and gone this year, but this Irish-themed recipe makes a hearty dish any time of year.
-It will be easiest to make with leftover corned beef, but the brisket can be cooked in a slow cooker the night before if you’re starting fresh.
+With St. Patrick’s Day coming up, this Irish-themed recipe is a hearty way to kick things off.
+It’s also easiest to make with leftover corned beef, so next-day brunch is on, too.
+If you’re starting fresh, though, the brisket can be cooked in your slow cooker the night before.
 A cabbage and potato hash adds even more Irish flavor.